 There is a big chance you will need to be a jack-of-all-trades while working for a nonprofit.

 Regularly check if there are new positions on websites like Human Rights Careers, and join relevant Facebook groups.
-Getting new contact during volunteering activities is good; however, it does not mean that this is the only way you can find your job.
+Getting a new contract during volunteering activities is good; however, it does not mean that this is the only way you can find your job.

-When applying, highlight your previous experience and explain how you are going to use it at a new place.
+When applying, highlight your previous experience and explain how you are going to use it in a new place.